valtimo-platform/valtimo-documentation/release-notes/major9/09.18.0/valtimo-frontend-libraries.md

     * Added tooltips to multiple fields of the configuration of the plugin and its action for information about the purpose of a field
     * The authentication for this plugin is controlled by a separate plugin like the Open Zaak API Plugin
+    * The plugin is found in the module plugin under /plugins/documenten-api
+      * In order to use this plugin add the `DocumentenApiPluginModule` and `documentenApiPluginSpecification` to your app.module.ts
   * Zaken API
     * This plugin creates a connection to the Zaken API.
     * It currently has a single action available, it will use a URL to a document (this could be